Deepshikhaingithub/Revitalizing-Revenue-Strategies-Insights-for-the-Hospitality-Industry/README.md

 And leveraging my expertise, I have crafted an interactive dashboard that includes KPIs like cancellation rate, occupancy %, Average Daily Rate (ADR), and Revenue per Available Room (RevPAR).

-Insights & Recommendations: Outlined in my presentation below which aimed to optimize revenue streams, enhance customer experience, and strengthen market positioning.
+Insights & Recommendations: Outlined in my presentation (AtliQgrands_Presentation.mp4) which aimed to optimize revenue streams, enhance customer experience, and strengthen market positioning.

 I have done all the above analysis using SQL queries also.
 The link to my SQL file: https://lnkd.in/dGK7ue8B